ramazantokay/ramazantokay/README.md

 ## About Me

 I'm a senior computer science student at METU, passionate about game development and computer graphics.
 I enjoy working on various aspects of game development, from gameplay and animation programming to level design, modeling, texturing, lighting, and more.
-I also have experience in network and database concepts.
+Beyond game development and computer graphics, I have experience in computer architecture, operating systems, network protocols, and database management.
 ## Projects

 ### Computer Graphics